‘captures the confusion of a modern world with dagger-sharp lyricism,’ said the Independent. In Kae’s own words:

 Damn!
 It was just getting good, wasn’t it?

-Kate Tempest was born Kate Calvert in 1985 in south-east London, where she was educated at Thomas Tallis School in Greenwich and the Brit School for Performing Arts and Technology in Croydon.
-She studied English literature at Goldsmiths, University of London.
+Kae Tempest was born Kate Calvert in 1985 in south-east London, where they were educated at Thomas Tallis School in Greenwich and the Brit School for Performing Arts and Technology in Croydon.
+They studied English literature at Goldsmiths, University of London.

-She first performed when she was 16, at ‘open mic’ nights at Deal Real, a small hip-hop store in Soho.
-She has since won two poetry slams at the prestigious Nu-Yorican poetry café in New York and has supported, among others, John Cooper Clarke, Billy Bragg, Femi Kuti, Benjamin Zephaniah and Scroobius Pip.
+They first performed when they were 16, at ‘open mic’ nights at Deal Real, a small hip-hop store in Soho.
+They have since won two poetry slams at the prestigious Nu-Yorican poetry café in New York and have supported, among others, John Cooper Clarke, Billy Bragg, Femi Kuti, Benjamin Zephaniah and Scroobius Pip.

-She recorded her first album, Balance, in 2011 with the band Sound of Rum.
+They recorded their first album, Balance, in 2011 with the band Sound of Rum.

-Her first collection of poems and songs, Everything Speaks in its Own Way, came out in 2012.
+Their first collection of poems and songs, Everything Speaks in Its Own Way, came out in 2012.

-In the same year, she was commissioned by Paines Plough to write her first play, Wasted, which had two nationwide tours and two sell-out runs at the Roundhouse in London.
+In the same year, they were commissioned by Paines Plough to write their first play, Wasted, which had two nationwide tours and two sell-out runs at the Roundhouse in London.
 It was followed by Hopelessly Devoted (2013) and Glasshouse (2014).

-Her second collection of poetry, Hold Your Own, and her first solo album, Everybody Down, were both released in 2014.
+Their second collection of poetry, Hold Your Own, and their first solo album, Everybody Down, were both released in 2014.
 The latter was shortlisted for the Mercury Prize (and in 2015 won the inaugural Soundcheck Award in Berlin).
-Also in 2014, she was included by the Poetry Society in its once-a-decade list of ‘next generation poets’.
+Also in 2014, they were included by the Poetry Society in its once-a-decade list of ‘next generation poets’.

-In 2016, her first novel, The Bricks that Built the Houses, was published by Bloomsbury and her long poem Let Them Eat Chaos was released both in paperback and on CD on 6 October.
+In 2016, their first novel, The Bricks that Built the Houses, was published by Bloomsbury and their long poem Let Them Eat Chaos was released both in paperback and on CD on 6 October.

-She has toured Europe, Australia and the US with Sound of Rum and has performed at The Big Chill and the Latitude, Shambala and Glastonbury Festivals.
+They have toured Europe, Australia and the US with Sound of Rum and have performed at The Big Chill and the Latitude, Shambala and Glastonbury Festivals.

 Up-to-date as at 29 November 2016